 Introduction to Butler, Pennsylvania

 Butler, Pennsylvania, in Butler county, is 29 miles N of Pittsburgh, Pennsylvania.
-The city is in the Pittsburgh metropolitan area and has a population of 15,121.
+The city is in the Pittsburgh metropolitan area.

 The city was named in honor of Major General Richard Butler, who was killed during the Battle of Wabash in 1791.
 The first settlers were of Scottish or Irish descent, and in 1802, German immigrants arrived.
 Following George Rapp's arrival in 1805 and the establishment of Harmony, large groups of settlers moved to the city.
 Butler was incorporated as a borough in 1816 and became a city in 1918.